Kia K5 Car Insurance Cost: Average Rates, Cheapest Companies, and How to Save

 Your car insurance costs will vary depending on the type of coverage you select.
 A liability-only policy is typically the cheapest option, but it only covers damage or injuries you cause to other people or their property.

-If you want more protection, full coverage includes liability insurance plus collision coverage and comprehensive insurance to protect your own vehicle.
+To protect your own vehicle, a full-coverage insurance policy includes liability insurance plus collision coverage and comprehensive insurance.
 You’ll typically need full coverage if you finance or lease your Kia K5.

-Here’s how average monthly insurance costs for the K5 stack up for both types of coverage, along with how they compare to the national average.
+Here’s how average monthly insurance costs for the K5 stack up for liability only and full coverage, along with how they compare to the national average for all vehicles.

 Vehicle